 So even as fingerprints were viewed as unmistakable, plenty of people were mistakenly sent to jail.
-Simon Cole notes that at least 23 people in the United States have been imprisoned after being wrongly connected to crime-scene prints.
-In North Carolina in 1985, Bruce Basden was arrested for murder and spent 13 months in jail before the print analyst realized he’d made a blunder.
+Simon Cole notes that at least 23 people in the United States have been wrongly connected to crime-scene prints.* In North Carolina in 1985, Bruce Basden was arrested for murder and spent 13 months in jail before the print analyst realized he’d made a blunder.

 Nonetheless, the reliability of fingerprinting today is rarely questioned in modern courts.
 One exception was J. Spencer Letts, a federal judge in California who in 1991 became suspicious of fingerprint analysts who’d testified in a bank robbery trial.
 Letts was astounded to hear that the standard for declaring that two prints matched varied widely from county to county.
 Letts threw out the fingerprint evidence from that trial.

 “I don’t think I’m ever going to use fingerprint testimony again,” he said in court, sounding astonished, as Cole writes.
 “I’ve had my faith shaken.”
 But for other judges, the faith still holds.

 * * *